Abdallah-Afifi/Readers_Writers/Report.md

 ## Executive Summary

-This project implements and evaluates six different solutions to the classic Readers-Writers synchronization problem, each with different prioritization schemes and synchronization mechanisms.
+This project implements and evaluates seven different solutions to the classic Readers-Writers synchronization problem, each with different prioritization schemes and synchronization mechanisms.
 We compare their performance characteristics, synchronization mechanisms, and analyze their behavior under different workload patterns.
-An educational version with detailed comments is also provided to help understand the core concepts.
+One implementation (the educational version) includes extensive comments to help understand the core concepts.

 ## 1. Introduction

 The Readers-Writers problem is a fundamental challenge in concurrent programming that addresses how to coordinate access to a shared resource between multiple reader threads (which only read the resource) and writer threads (which modify it).
-This report documents my comprehensive implementation of six different solutions, analyzing their synchronization mechanisms, performance characteristics, and tradeoffs.
+This report documents comprehensive implementations of seven different solutions, analyzing their synchronization mechanisms, performance characteristics, and tradeoffs.

 ### 1.1 Project Goals